yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-at-rest.md

    When the encryption is enabled, the **Key Management Service Config** option appears.

-1. Select your KSM configuration from the **Key Management Service Config** list.
+1. Select your KMS configuration from the **Key Management Service Config** list.
 The list displays only preconfigured KMS configurations.
 If you need to create one, see [Create a KMS configuration](../create-kms-config/).

 1. Click **Apply**.